This post may contain affiliate links. Please read my disclosure policy.

 Our Perfect Pie Crust recipe makes enough dough for two single crusts or one double crust pie.

-This recipe makes enough dough for our Classic Double Crust Apple Pie.
-You should have enough scraps leftover to cut out decorative dough cookies to adorn your pie.
+This recipe makes enough dough for ourย Classic Double Crust Apple Pie made in a 9-inch pie plate.
+You should have enough scraps leftover to cut out decorative dough cookies to decorate your pie.
 When making a double crust, be sure to brush the entire top of the pie with an egg wash.
 I also like to sprinkle the unbaked pie with a little coarse sugar.
-The egg wash helps the pie turn a beautiful golden brown and gives it a shiny finish when baked.

 Soggy bottoms can be troublesome in double, and unbaked single crust pies.
-However, I’ve picked up a few tricks over the years and found a fool-proof way to ensure the bottom crust browns and holds up well, even under all that creamy filling.
+However, Iโve picked up a few tricks over the years and found a fool-proof way to ensure the bottom crust browns and holds up well, even under all that creamy filling.

 - Make and assemble your pie in a heavy metal or aluminum pie plate.